 Leg Warmers–I like the concept of boot cuffs and leg warmers, but so often my calves are too thick for them to fit properly.
 I do love the look of them with leggings and boots though.
 Plus they are a great, stylish, way to keep a bit warmer while still being comfortable!
 These are knit and I can’t quite tell if they are a black/grey or if there is some blue in it.
 I’m happy to report that since it’s a bit of a stretchy knit, they fit my legs great!
 Now I just need to fix my boots so that I can wear these.

-Bath Bomb–I’m excited for these!
-We finally got the plus on out bath tub fixed a few months ago, so now I can soak in the tub without it draining on me.
+Bath Bomb–I’m excited about these!
+We finally got the plug on our bathtub fixed a few months ago, so now I can soak in the tub without it draining on me.
 I didn’t want to take them out of the package yet because they are extremely crumbly.

 Essie Nail Polish–I feel like they have sent this out before, so I’m a bit disappointed to get a repeat item.
-According to my posts it was just over a year ago that this was sent out.
-It’s a *slightly* different color, but pretty much the same.
+According to my posts, it was just over a year ago that this was sent out.
+It’s a *slightly* different colour, but pretty much the same.
 It has a magnet on the top that you can use to create designs after applying the polish.
-I never actually used the previous color, it’s just not really my shade.
+I never actually used the previous colour, it’s just not really my shade.
 I think I would feel better about this polish if it was a very different shade from before.

 Rings–I’m not a huge fan of gold but I do like how these have a bit of a brassy look to them.
 Right now they only fit on one finger, so that’s not the best sign.
 Rings are so tough with different sizes.
 It might have been better if they had included adjustable rings, but these are still pretty!